-Be determined and Keep trying even when you find something difficult

-persevere Completing the work in class to the best of your ability

-Completing all homework to the best of your ability

-Be respectful Following the teacher's instructions

-Speaking in a respectful manner to all members of the school community

-Get on with your work quietly and remain in your seat.

-Do not litter the school

-Be responsible Managing your emotions

-Following the school rules e.g.

-- Not chewing gum

-Not having your mobile phone out Being polite to students and staff

-being polite to students and stall

-Being mature

-Taking responsibility for my actions

-Be considerate Listening when someone else is talking

-Helping other students
+Be determined and persevere Keep trying even when you find something difficult Completing the work in class to the best of your ability Completing all homework to the best of your ability Be respectful Following the teacher's instructions Speaking in a respectful manner to all members of the school community Get on with your work quietly and remain in your seat.
+Do not litter the school Be responsible Managing your emotions Following the school rules e.g. - Not chewing gum - Not having your mobile phone out Being polite to students and staff Being mature Taking responsibility for my actions Be considerate Listening when someone else is talking Helping other students

 Helping your teacher

-Putting your band up to answer a question in class

 Putting your hand up to answer a question in class

 Arriving on time to lessons

 Thanking you teachers

 Be ready to achieve Having all equipment ready for lesson.

 Arriving at the lesson ready to learn and achieve

 Appropriate behaviour for learning

 Completing all work set to the best of

 Be proud Wearing your uniform properly

 Willing to share ideas or work with other pupils

 Motivated

 Showing care in your work